 Cleaning

-Clean the oral syringe immediately with water.
-Separate barrel and plunger and rinse both with water.
-Shake off excess water and leave the disassembled oral syringe to dry until reassemble for next dosing occasion.
+Clean the oral syringe immediately with cold tap water only, and if necessary, move the plunger in and out.
+Shake off excess water and leave the oral syringe to dry until the next dosing occasion.
+Do not disassemble the oral syringe.

 Disposal